 “Donald Trump, why don’t you just take that fork and stick it right in New York’s eye? (…)Based on how you eat pizza, Donald, I want to see your long-form birth certificate.
 I don’t think you were really born in New York,” (Stewart’s full rant is at the bottom of this post).

-Now we come to the Senator from Texas.
+Now we come to the Senator from Texas, Ted Cruz.

-Ted Cruz says he is a proven conservative and on most the important issues (with the possible exception of pizza) it’s hard to refute that claim.
-The senator from Texas doesn’t fail the pizza test, indeed he displays real promise, but his pizza competency needs to be confirmed when he campaigns in New York.
+Ted Cruz says he is a proven conservative and on most the critical issues it’s hard to refute that claim.
+The senator from Texas doesn’t fail the pizza test; indeed he displays real promise, but his pizza competency needs to be confirmed when he campaigns in New York.

 The picture above displays Cruz downing a pepperoni slice seemingly between campaign stops.
-The good news is there is not a utensil anywhere in the photo and he is holding the pizza properly.
-Also, it seems, that Cruz learned the proper way to eat a slice from his wife Heidi.
-She grew up near San Jose, California where I understand they eat pizza the right way.
+The good news is there is not a utensil anywhere in the photo, and he is holding the pizza properly.
+Also, it seems that Cruz learned the proper way to eat a slice from his wife, Heidi.
+She grew up near San Jose, California, where I understand they correctly eat pizza.
 Ted Cruz gets bonus points for the fact that he is eating the pizza like a regular guy.
 He is wolfing it down while sitting in a car using the box to keep parts of the slice from dripping down onto his suit pants.
 And Senator Cruz seems to be proficiently “porking” down the pepperoni.

-In the end it’s likely he will pass the test, not only because of the influence of his wife, but also because he grew up in Texas where everything is bigger.
+In the end, he will likely pass the test, not only because of the influence of his wife but also because he grew up in Texas where everything is bigger.

 Neither Bernie Sanders or Hillary Clinton will be covered in this pizza analysis.
 Bernie can’t be considered because he has never bought a slice of pizza in his adult life.
-Instead he finds the richest person in the room eating pizza, and demands a few slices of that pie.
+He’s a socialist.
+Therefore instead of paying for a slice, Bernie finds the wealthiest person in the room sitting in front of a full pie and demands a few slices of the rich person’s pie.
 As for Hillary well…she only pretends to like pizza.
-She isn’t even a real New Yorker having moved to the Empire State only because it had an open senate seat.
-I haven’t seen this myself but according to some friends in the know, when Ms. Clinton goes into a pizza place she doesn’t even order pizza.
-Apparently she brings Huma Abedin with her and tells her to make copies of that particular pizzaria’s secret sauce recipe, cut and paste it on to an email to send to Mrs. Clinton.
-The former secretary of state then emails the secret recipe to Sid Blumenthal who uses it as an excuse to trash Israel.
-Hillary goes from table to table in the pizzaria and wipes them clean with a rag.
-Even though she doesn’t eat any pizza when she leaves she tells reporters, “Hey I was in the Pizza joint for eleven hours and proved that I ate pizza!”
+HRC isn’t even a real New Yorker having moved to the Empire State only because it had an open Senate seat.
+I haven’t seen this myself, but according to some friends in the know, when Ms. Clinton goes into a pizza joint, she doesn’t even order pizza.
+Apparently, she brings Huma Abedin with her and tells Abedin to make copies of that particular pizzeria’s secret sauce recipe and pastes it on an email to Mrs. Clinton–going through the private server, she wasn’t supposed to have when she ran the State Dept. The former secretary of state then emails the secret recipe to Sid Blumenthal who uses it as an excuse to trash Israel.
+Hillary goes from table to table in the pizzeria and wipes them clean with a rag.
+Even though she doesn’t eat any pizza when she leaves, she tells reporters, “Hey, I was in the Pizza joint for eleven hours, and that alone proves that I ate pizza!”

-So in the next 18 days we need to watch the Senator from Texas to confirm his pizza prowess.
-Only then will we be able to prove decisively whether Ted Cruz has a pizza advantage over Donald Trump and John Kasich–a major consideration for New Yorkers in deciding who to vote for in the GOP primary.
+So in the next 18 days, we need to watch the Senator from Texas to confirm his pizza prowess.
+Only then will we be able to prove decisively whether Ted Cruz has a pizza advantage over Donald Trump and John Kasich–a significant consideration for New Yorkers in deciding who to vote for in the GOP primary.